adamson-faozy/npn-javaimplemenetation/README.md

 ''' + 5 6    (the ''' are to stop conversion to bullet point)

-6(technically not a formula but java script handles it)
+6  (technically not a formula but java script handles it)

-6 + (prints out ivalid)
+6 + (prints out invalid)

-can randomly change the numbers
+can randomly change the numbers for more examples